kg4zow/remarkable.jms1.info/src/templates/index.md

 * `name` = The caption shown below the icon in the "template chooser" interface.

-* `filename` = The ifilename of PNG/SVG file, without the extension.
+* `filename` = The filename of PNG/SVG file, without the extension.

-    Some of the built-in templates have both `.png` and `.svg` files, I *guess* the software looks for one before the other, and uses whichever one it finds first?
+    Most of the built-in templates have both `.png` and `.svg` files, My *guess* is that ...

+    * The software looks for an `.svg` file before looking for a `.png` file, and uses whichever one it finds first.
+    * With `.svg` files, the software is able to "repeat" a pattern when doing the "infinite scrolling" thing (i.e. if you scroll the page down to keep writing).

 * `iconCode` = Unicode character number used as the template's icon in the "template chooser" interface.